Skip to content

 mainCentral content areaFull-page views rendered in iframes.
 Requires a route.

-Add a placements array to your manifest’s _meta["ai.nimblebrain/synapse"]:
+Add a placements array to your manifest’s _meta["ai.nimblebrain/host"]:

 manifest.json